 | Exam identity | CLF-C02 | Confirms the current exam family. |

-| Structure | Review-only row: 65 questions, 90 minutes, multiple choice or multiple response | Practice pacing and format context, not a pass-rate estimate. |
+| Structure | Confirmed on the official AWS certification page (2026-07-20): 65 questions, 90 minutes, multiple choice or multiple response | Practice pacing and format context, not a pass-rate estimate. |

-| Passing score | Official ledger row: 700 minimum passing score | A score standard, not the share of people who pass. |
+| Passing score | 700 minimum passing score | A score standard, not the share of people who pass. |

-| Scored content | Official guide/domain rows distinguish scored content and domain weights | Study coverage and weak-area planning. |
+| Scored content | The official exam guide separates scored content from unscored items and gives domain weights | Study coverage and weak-area planning. |

-| Cost | 100 USD CLF-C02 exam fee row, retrieved 2026-06-13 | Budget context, not ROI.
+| Cost | 100 USD for CLF-C02, checked 2026-06-13 | Budget context, not ROI.
 Confirm before purchase. |

 | Eligibility | No prerequisite or experience requirement; up to 6 months AWS exposure explicitly not required | Entry-friendly access context. |

+The exam structure was confirmed on the official AWS certification page on 2026-07-20; the domain weights have not been re-verified against the current AWS exam guide, so confirm those before you rely on them.
 This is enough to create a useful plan.
 It is not enough to publish a candidate pass-rate percentage, and it is not enough to make a salary, ROI, placement, or job-guarantee claim.

 Use the domain weights as the study map